mauroserralvodev/liftcode/README.md

 # LiftCode – AI-powered App Generator

+you can see the complete and detailed documentation at [https://docs.brinpage.com/liftcode](https://docs.brinpage.com/liftcode)

 **LiftCode** is a powerful platform that generates fully functional web apps from simple natural language prompts.
 By using artificial intelligence, it translates user ideas into real, editable code – ready to deploy or enhance.

 ## Visit Us